 - a.
 Provide at least 7,600 new homes within Stevenage Borough between 2011 and 2031. - b.
 Deliver these through the sites and broad locations identified in this plan that allow for at least: - i.
 2,950 new homes in and around the Town Centre; - ii.
 1,350 new homes in a new neighbourhood on undeveloped land to the west of the town within the Borough boundary; - iii.
-1,350 new homes to the north and south-east of the town on land removed from the Green Belt; - iv.
+1,350 new homes to the north and south-east of the town on land removed from the Green Belt: - iv.
 1,950 new homes elsewhere in the Borough; and - v.
 11 new, permanent Gypsy and Traveller pitches on a new site close to Junction 8 of the A1(M). - c.
 Ensure at least 60% of new homes completed within the Borough boundary between 2011 and 2031 are on previously developed land. - d.
 Make sure there is always enough land to build homes for the next five years. - e.
 Support applications for housing development on unallocated sites where they are in suitable locations and will not exceed our environmental capacity. - f.
 Build a full range of homes in terms of tenure, type and size.
 This plan positively addresses housing needs and existing imbalances in the housing stock by setting targets for: - i.
 At least 20% of all new homes over the plan period to be Affordable Housing with an aspiration to deliver up to 40% affordable housing where viability permits; - ii.
-Approximately 60% of new homes to be 1- or 2-bed, to be measured and reviewed on a rolling basis; and - iii.
+An appropriate mix of housing sizes, in line with the most up-to-date evidence of need; and - iii.
 At least 3% of new homes over the plan period to be 'aspirational' to deliver a more balanced housing stock; and - iv.
 At least 1% of new homes on the urban extensions to be self-build. - g.
 Supplement these homes through the provision of up to 200 bed spaces in supported accommodation subject to up-to-date evidence of need - h.
 Work with North Hertfordshire District Council and, if necessary, East Hertfordshire District Council to ensure any homes provided on the edge of Stevenage but outside the Borough boundary are successfully integrated into the urban fabric of the town.